Education: Lane Community College

-Our 24-day teen community service trip and Spanish immersion program explores Ecuador and the Galápagos Islands.
+Our 24-day teen community service trip and Spanish exposure program explores Ecuador and the Galápagos Islands.

 Travel abroad with us as we work on important community service projects with a small Andean community, practice and improve our Spanish, explore Quito and the Otavalo Market, whitewater raft, and hike to hidden waterfalls in the Amazon rainforest.

-Our program wraps up with an unforgettable six days spent exploring, hiking, snorkeling, and surfing the unmatched Galápagos Islands.
+Our program wraps up with an unforgettable six days spent exploring, hiking, and snorkeling the unmatched Galápagos Islands.

 Keep scrolling to learn more about our teen community service trip and Spanish immersion program in Ecuador!